chadnormanimpact/ChadNormanImpact/README.md

 - 👋 Hi, I’m @ChadNormanImpact
-- 🌱 I’m currently learning about GitHub
+- 🌱 I’m enjoy learning new technologies, meeting people and improving processes.
 - 💞️ I’m looking to collaborate on Cyber Security topics
 - 📫 How to reach me ...
 Well if you know you know. :)